dotm/dotm.github.io/_posts/2018-04-04-on-wanting.markdown

 ---
 layout: post
-title: "[Less Wrong Premise] On wanting"
+title: "On wanting [Less Wrong Premise]"
 ---

 There three types of wanting: